Montgomery St. Peter Montgomery St. Peter

 The Daintree Rainforest is the world’s oldest surviving rainforest.
 It dates back 180 million years to the time of dinosaurs and the supercontinent Gondwana.
 The rainforest is a refuge for ancient species, tropical flora and jungleous landscapes.

 Cape Tribulation Wilderness Cruises.
 A boat cruise along the crocodile inhabited Copper Creek.
 Dense mangrove trees and mangled root structures line its banks.
 Verdant rainforest blankets the inland terrain.
 Murky river water gradually mixes with the turquoise seawater of the delta.
-The occasional alligator is seen sunning on land and lurking beneath the surface of the water.
+The occasional crocodile is seen sunning on land and lurking beneath the surface of the water.

 Cape Tribulation Beach.
 A remote place referred to as the “most dangerous beach in the world.”
 Its waters are inhabited by jellyfish, crocodiles and sharks.
 A nature trail leads through the tropical rainforest to a lookout point above the beach’s southern point.
 The shoreline meanders to a mangrove forest at its northern tip.

-Madja Botanical Walk.
+Mardja Botanical Walk.
 A nature walk through the wetlands of the tropical forest.
 The trail passes beneath a dense canopy of fan palms, giant ferns, climbing vines, spiky plants and several hundred year old trees.
 It continues through a muddy and flooded mangrove forest.
 The hum of insects and songs of birds resonate in the air.

 Mossman Gorge.
 A jungleous river gorge with nature trails, lookout points and beaches.
 River pools offer places to swim in the clear and cool water.
 Granite boulders of all sizes speckle the riverbed as verdant trees tower over its banks.
 Insects and birds can be spotted resting on leaves and perched in the tree top canopy.